Implementation and characterization of the dice lattice in the electron quantum simulator: Conclusions and Outlook

 The finite bandwidth of the central quasi-flat band in our model is analogous to the Lieb lattice case, theoretically predicted~\cite{qiu2016designing} and experimentally implemented~\cite{slot2017experimental}.
 However, the actual value of the bandwidth of our proposal is of the order lower than $0.1$~eV in the two gapless configurations compared to the value of almost $0.2$~eV of the Lieb lattice.
 This proves that the experimental realization of the dice lattice can result in a quasi-flat band with a smaller bandwidth.
 By studying the LDOS, we have shown a clear signature of the quasi-flat band in terms of a site-specific localization resembling CLSs; this spatial arrangement can be observed experimentally with a scanning tunneling microscope technique~\cite{slot2017experimental}.

 As a final perspective for our results, we envision two important developments: as for the case of the honeycomb lattice, an opportune modulation of the lattice periodicity can result in a homogeneous shift of the Fermi energy~\cite{gomes2012designer}.
-This property can use used to create an effective $pn$-juntion where the super-Klein tunneling~\cite{Urban_2011} could be observed.
+This property can use used to create an effective $pn$-junction where the super-Klein tunneling~\cite{Urban_2011} could be observed.
 Secondly, to enhance the possibility of observing the effects of electron correlation in the flat band, we plan to investigate in future studies the implementation of the dice lattice in semiconducting electron simulator platforms based on InAs and InSb decorated with In or Cs adatoms~\cite{Pham_2022,Sierda_2023}.
+Finally, regarding the external magnetic field, an interesting outlook would be to study the strain-induced pseudomagnetic field in the case of next-nearest-neighbor term~\cite{PhysRevB.106.155417} since intensities of the order of 60 hundred Tesla have been achieved for the case the honeycomb lattice~\cite{gomes2012designer}.